arvietabz/IntuitiveItems-BepInEx/README.md

 ### Core Features

 *   **Smart Loot Filter:** Once you reach your configured limit for an item (e.g., 3 Moldy Cheese), the mod temporarily removes it from the drop table.
 This naturally boosts the odds of rolling items you actually need.
-*   **Dynamic Restoration:** If your inventory count drops below the limit (for example, after using a Key or microwaving an item), the mod immediately detects the change and adds the item back into rotation.
+*   **Dynamic Restoration:** If your inventory count drops below the limit (for example, after using a Key to microwaving an item), the mod immediately detects the change and adds the item back into rotation.
 *   **In-Game Configuration:** No need to edit text files!
 Small input boxes appear directly on your item icons in the menu.
 *   **"Keys First" Mode:** A special toggle that forces the game to prioritize Keys, Credit Cards, and Legendaries early in the run.